wkoszek/sensorama-datapath/README.md

 `schema` has the schema (skeleton file) which describes the layout of the sample JSON files.

+# Data format

+Data is stored in a JSON format.
+The 1st hierarchy holds `date`, `device` and `desc`, which are self-explanatory.
+The `interval` specifies number of milliseconds between asking the sensor to give you data.
+The `sensors` will dump out all sensors known to the device.
+Then it comes to actual data, the fields areas folows:

+- `acc` - accelerator coordinates
+- `gyro` - gyroscompe values
+- `steps` - step counter
+- `grav` - gravity counter
+- `env` -
+- `batt` - monitor the state usage

 # Author

 - Wojciech Adam Koszek, [wojciech@koszek.com](mailto:wojciech@koszek.com)